 This movie was really hard to find – I have never seen it scheduled on English TV and have wanted to watch it for years because it stars one of my favourite actors: Cliff Robertson.
-You know how it is: you have some childish passion for something and you think its only you that likes it and you are embarrassed, and then eventually you find that actually its a very popular choice.
-For me it was the movie 633 Squadron and in particular the actor Mr. Robertson.
+You know how it is: you have some childish passion for something and you think it’s only you that likes it and you are embarrassed, and then eventually you find that actually, it’s a very popular choice.
+For me, it was the movie 633 Squadron and in particular the actor Mr. Robertson.
 I didn’t know why at the time but I was charmed by his laconic, and slightly sad hero, Roy Grant and also his ‘did he die or didn’t he’ scene at the end which actually you can take either way depending on your mood at the time.

 It’s 1968: Cliff has already starred in the hit-play of Flowers for Algernon in 1953 and now owns the rights so he decides to get the film made.

 The first thing that struck me about the movie was the music, then a moment later, and a moment after that, its cut-down nature.
-The music was by Ravi Shankar and as soon as I saw that name in the opening credits and heard the sitar playing a beautifully simple tune which sat somewhere between an eastern ragga and western nursery-rhyme, I was captured.
+The music was by Ravi Shankar and as soon as I saw that name in the opening credits and heard the sitar playing a beautifully simple tune which sat somewhere between an Indian ragga and a western nursery rhyme, I was captured.
 This is played over a playground scene with Charly and some kids playing on slides and swings.
 It is in a stuttering slow-mo too which gives it a sense of ‘echoes from the past’ and at the same time a playfulness.
-Charly is dressed in a suit and the juxtaposition of adult and children in this scene would be considered very awkward in a film made to day, if, indeed one could make such a film today.
+Charly is dressed in a suit and the juxtaposition of adult and children in this scene would be considered very awkward in a film made today, if, indeed one could make such a film today.
 But we are not going to discuss modern paranoias here.

-Charly is played to the hilt by an on-fire Robertson, passionate about the part and fully emerced in it.
-His tongue wags like a puppy as he joins in innocently with anyone he meets – like the little dog in the book Charly’s sister never had a a child.
+Charly is played to the hilt by an on-fire Robertson, passionate about the part and fully emersed in it.
+His tongue wags like a puppy as he joins in innocently with anyone he meets – like the little dog in the book Charly’s sister never had a child.
 The film inevitably has to cut out an awful lot of the book to fit it into 103 minutes but Cliff manages, through deft little flourishes here and there to cover most of that off and you don’t really feel any sense of loss for most of the film.
 The only major section missing from the film was the unconventional romance with the unconventional Fay but I guess not everything could be fitted in.
 This section was transposed into two elements of the film – a dreamlike sequence of the now-liberated Charly on a motorcycle odyssey with various hippy girls, and his tentative relationship with his teacher, finely played by the quiet Claire Bloom.

 As I said in my opening sentence, this film has quite a cut-down quality.
 It reminds me in places very much of 60s kitchen-sink dramas like Up the Junction, Look Back in Anger and A Taste of Honey.
-It has a simple lyrical quality which is visual poetry and I love in the same way I love those English films.
+It has a simple lyrical quality which is visual poetry and I love it in the same way I love those English films.
 Very untypical of Hollywood, I think we can probably put this approach down to Cliff’s persistence as producer in getting the quality he wanted: perhaps like that of a theatre?
 I would have to ask Cliff because I am not sure.

 Anyway, watch it if you get the chance.
 It’s a beautiful film.
 Cliff deserved his Oscar.